- Residential Heating & Cooling

 - Home Efficiency Services

-Everything I've talked about in this report has a bearing on the price you'll pay.
+Everything we have been talking about in this report and "Tips" pages has a bearing on the price you'll pay.
 Size, efficiency, accessories, permits, installation, quality, overhead, warranties, guarantees.

 They all affect the cost of your system.
 When you call for an estimate, do you think someone is going to say, "We're the cheapest in town - that's because we cut corners!"?
 No, you know they're not.
 You see, they never have to justify why they're the cheapest, because to most people, cheap is good.
 Everyone gets excited when they get a cheap price.
 Nobody asks, "Why?"
 From now on though, you will.